i40-Tools/HeterogeneityExampleData/AutomationML/M1-ValueTransformation/M1.1/Testbeds-8/readme.md

 It contains the following conflicts:

-1: pair (FlowchartNumber),(PipeWork FlowchartNumber)
+1: pair (CardType),(CardType)

-2: pair (FlowchartNumber),(instrumentation flowchart)
+2: pair (CardType),(CardTerminalPlus)

+3: pair (CardType),(CardTerminalMinus)

-One file has flowchart defined with pipework and instrmentation where other has the value concatinated.
+One file has CardType defined with CardType ,CardTerminalPlus and CardTerminalMinus where other has the value concatinated.